alpinoblack/interviews/open_questions.md

 ```

 Reasons for Choosing this Representation:
-1. Currently there are only 2 types of questions, but in the future we might want to introduce new types of questions.
+1. Currently, there are only 2 types of questions, but in the future we might want to introduce new types of questions.
 Choosing a *sealed class hierarchy* will make sure that every *concrete* type of question is well defined an accountant for.
 2. Since we don't know exactly how many question types we will have beforehand there is no point in defining a separate field for each type in the *Survey* class.
 3. Since a *survey* can have any number of questions from any type in any order, keeping them in a single list is a close representation of how the data is displayed.